plone/Products.ResourceRegistries/README.txt

         externally.
 Use
         sparingly.
 Costs bandwidth, but is very useful for style that vary for example on a per-folder-basis, like those famous header graphics bars.

+  compression -- Whether and how much the resource should be compressed:

+      - 'none' - the original content will not be changed

+      - 'safe' - the content will be compressed in a way which should be safe for any workarounds for browser bugs

+      - 'full' - the content will be heavily compressed, this might break some workarounds, only use this if you know what you are doing

   If several stylesheets listed directly after each other in the registry have the same parameters and expression, they will be concatenated into a larger,